munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ^code 4

-Since we have access to some state, now our sandbox method can do actual interesting control flow.
-Here it's still just a couple of simple `if` statements, but you can do <span name="data">anything</span> you want.
+Since we have access to some state, now our sandbox method can do actual, interesting control flow.
+Here, it's still just a couple of simple `if` statements, but you can do <span name="data">anything</span> you want.
 By having the sandbox method be an actual full-fledged method that contains arbitrary code, the sky's the limit.

 <aside name="data">

-Earlier I suggested a data-driven approach for powers.
-This is one reason why you may decide to *not* do that.
-If your behavior is complex and imperative, that makes it more difficult to define in data.
+Earlier, I suggested a data-driven approach for powers.
+This is one reason why you may decide *not* to do that.
+If your behavior is complex and imperative, it is more difficult to define in data.

 </aside>

 ## Design Decisions

-As you can see, this is a fairly "soft" pattern.
-It describes a basic idea, but doesn't have a lot of detailed mechanics.
+As you can see, Subclass Sandbox is a fairly "soft" pattern.
+It describes a basic idea, but it doesn't have a lot of detailed mechanics.
 That means you'll be making some interesting choices each time you apply it.
 Here are some questions to consider.

 ### What operations should be provided?